 A career path which in many ways reflects the qualities of a school teacher is community-based work, such as youth work, caring for the elderly, and all sorts of charity posts.
 You could work alongside an educational organisation, or indeed completely separate to it: the human traits and professional skills of an educator are well suited to this sort of role.

 Explore the options of community and youth work.
 Source: Visualhunt

 It is almost always a requirement in community-based roles such as these to have a DBS check (formerly known as CRB checks).
 Having this certificate already makes you qualified to work with young people and vulnerable adults, and also makes you aware of the risks and challenges of this work.

-lack of support and guidance.
+Many people, especially ex-teachers, do find this work incredibly rewarding.
+Those who have an insight to state education tend find that there is a significant lack of support and guidance.
 Experience of a tough classroom environment, and working with people of all walks of life would help in securing a role like this, and tackling difficult tasks in the future.